mackelab/lfi-experiments/README.md

                                show more info during runtime.  [default:
                                False]
-  --device TEXT                Device to compute on.  [default: cpu] --increase-data              If set, will increase the training data on each
+  --device TEXT                Device to compute on.  [default: cpu] --accumulate-data              If set, will accumulate the training data on each
                                round by reloading data generated in previous round.  [default: False] --iw-loss                    If provided, will use importance weighted loss.